emlid/ntripbrowser/README.md

 > Use `coordinates` to pass your position coordinates in function and get distance to NTRIP station.
 > Form of coordiantes must be `(x, y)` or `(x.x, y.y)` of latitude, longitude.

+ - `maxdist`
+> Use `maxdist` to only report stations less than this number of km away from given coordinate.

 #### Result

 As a result you'll get a dictionary consisting of a lists of dictionaries with such structure: